Novalnet-AG/Shopware-5-payment-integration-novalnet/README.md

      - Plugin Manager
        - Installed > Upload plugin

-3. **Upload** the Shopware 6 payment Apps from Novalnet to the shop
+3. **Upload** the Shopware 5 payment plugin from Novalnet to the shop

-4. Click **Install** to install the Novalnet Shopware 6 payment Apps
+4. Click **Install** to install the Novalnet Shopware 5 payment plugin

 ## Contact
 Novalnet AG<br>